GruberMarkus/Export-RecipientPermissions/docs/README.md

 Default: 'OnlyTrustees'
 ### 1.2.32.
 ExpandGroups
-Expand groups to their members, including nested groups and dynamic groups
+Expand groups to their recursive members, including nested groups and dynamic groups

+This is useful in cases where users are sent permission reports, as not only permission changes but also changes in the underlying trustee groups are documented and directly associated with a grantor-permission-trustee triplet.
+For example: User A has granted Group B permission X a long time ago.
+The permission itself does not change, but the recursive members of Group B change over time.
+With ExpandGroups enabled, the members and therefore the changes of Group B are documented with every run of Export-RecipientPermissions.

 This may drastically increase script run time and file size

-This only works for mail-enabled groups

 The original permission is still documented, with one additional line for each member of the group
 - For each member of the group, 'Trustee Original Identity' is preserved but suffixed with